-- Students should register their mobile phone number with their Hm. - Mobile phones should be switched off in lessons, study lessons and during prep.
-It is encouraged for all students to hand their mobile phones to their Hm/DHm/Duty Tutor or Matron during prep to prevent unnecessary disctraction. - Mobile devices should be switched off in the Temple Reading Room or students will be sent back to house for the remainder of the evening. - New boys and new girls entering the F and E Blocks will leave their mobile phones with their Hm until the first Leave-out of their first term.
-In all houses Middle School students will 'lodge' their mobile devices with their Hm every night. - Students must avoid the use of mobile devices in public places and around the campus, including in corridors and hallways, as this can attract unwelcomed attention, provides a dangerous distraction when near roads and is considered rude by many people.

-• F Block students will not have mobile devices during the school day (lesson times).
+- Students should register their mobile phone number with their Hm. - Mobile phones should be switched off in lessons, study lessons and during Academic time in the evening.
+It is encouraged for all students to hand their mobile phones to their Hm/DHm/Duty Tutor or Matron during academic time to prevent unnecessary distraction.
+This is a requirement for Middle School students. - Mobile devices should be switched off in the Temple Reading Room or students will be sent back to House for the remainder of the evening. - New students entering the F Block will leave their mobile phones with their Hm.
+For the first term, these must not be smartphones.
+New students entering the E Block will leave their mobile phones with their Hm until the first Exeat of their first term.
+In all Houses Middle School students will 'lodge' their mobile devices with their Hm every night. - Students must avoid the use of mobile devices in public places and around the campus, including in corridors and hallways, as this can attract unwelcomed attention, provides a dangerous distraction when near roads and is considered rude by many people. - F and E Block students will not have mobile devices during the school day (lesson times) and D Block students must leave their mobile devices in House during the school day.